Learn to make a homemade version of the iconic Moose Tracks ice cream

 - Meanwhile, whisk egg yolks, sugar, and cocoa powder together in a medium sized mixing bowl.
-Once the milk and cream is steaming, spoon a ladel full of the hot mixture over the eggs and quickly whisk together.
+Once the milk and cream is steaming, spoon a ladle full of the hot mixture over the eggs and quickly whisk together.
 Repeat process once more.

 - Place a fine mesh strainer over the empty bowl on top of the ice bath.
 Stain ice cream base.
 Chill ice cream base until it has stopped steaming.
 Cover and refrigerate overnight.